-The District reaches out to Women and Minority Business Enterprise (WMBE) firms by advertising our projects to National Association of Minority Contractors (NAMC), Tabor 100, a local minority/small business association, as well as posting on the WA State's Office of Minority and Women's Business Enterprise (OMWBE) site.
+The District makes an effort to reach out to Women and Minority Business Enterprise (WMBE) firms by advertising our projects to Tabor 100, a local minority/small business association, as well as posting on the WA State's Office of Minority and Women's Business Enterprise (OMWBE) site.
 We have also in the past participated in reverse vendor trade shows with the City of Seattle to meet local small businesses and firms.

 Seattle Public Schools has launched a Priority Hire program with a Student and Community Workforce Agreement (SCWA).
 This SCWA is among the first in the nation to build a construction training and employment program that has students, former students and student families at its center.
 The SCWA will create priority training and employment for SPS construction projects at or above \$5 million.
-The SCWA will prioritize career, training, and employment for SPS students, former SPS students who are ready to seek careers in the construction trades, and wage-earners who have SPS students in their households.
-In addition, the priority hire program includes workers from: Distressed Zip Codes within the City of Seattle, Black, Indigenous and People of Color, and LGBTQ+ communities and women.
-The SCWA is modeled after the City of Seattle's Community Workforce Agreement.
+The SCWA will prioritize career, training and employment for Seattle and community members including former SPS students who are ready to seek careers in construction, wage-earners who have SPS students in their households to support, Black, Indigenous and all People of Color, Women, and residents within an Economically Distressed Zip Code.